 - BAM or B4T (Business As Mission or Business 4 Transformation) has a number of applications which include: operating a business for profit and doing Kingdom work on the side, sometimes illegally; operating a business for profit with Kingdom principles and impact embedded in the business practices; facilitating a business that provides jobs for people and opens up opportunities for Kingdom impact which may or may not provide enough income for the mission worker.
 This list is not exhaustive as new ideas are being tried yearly.

 - PAM (Profession As Ministry) defines opportunities where the work is actually the ministry (providing open doors through relationships developed for Kingdom growth) and provides an income, which sometimes is enough to sustain the worker.
-Examples of PAM are: teaching English, providing medical care, working for a multi-national company in another country, immigrating to another country to live, work and minister etc.
+Examples of PAM are: teaching English, providing medical care, working for a multinational company in another country, immigrating to another country to live, work, and minister, etc.

-There are other types of self-funded examples that are outside of the above and they would include: using retirement funds (once retired, of course); one spouse working to while the other is in Kingdom work; investment or inheritance income etc.
+There are other types of self-funded examples that are outside of the above and they would include: using retirement funds (once retired, of course); one spouse working while the other is in Kingdom work; investment or inheritance income etc.

-In most of the above examples there are some realities to consider.
+In most of the above examples, there are some realities to consider.